Vivioli87/memory-game/README.md

 - [HTML5](https://en.wikipedia.org/wiki/HTML5) was used as the main language to complete the structure of the website.
 - [CSS3](https://en.wikipedia.org/wiki/CSS) was used to style the website.
-- [JavaScript](https://en.wikipedia.org/wiki/JavaScript) was used within bootstrap and embedded code functionality
+- [JavaScript](https://en.wikipedia.org/wiki/JavaScript) was used for responsive aspects within bootstrap but also my own JavaScript code to add interactivity to the game play.
 - [Markdown](https://en.wikipedia.org/wiki/Markdown) - used for the readme documnetation.

 ### Frameworks, Libraries and Tools